3kh0/bing-rewards/README.md

 1. Download [Chrome](https://www.google.com/chrome/) or [Edge](https://www.microsoft.com/edge)
 2. Install [Python3](https://www.python.org/downloads/)
 3. Install `requirements.txt` file included in the repo: `pip install -r BingRewards/requirements.txt`.
+3. Create/update *basic* config file by running `python setup.py` .
+	-  **Please note**: Your credentials will be stored as base64 encoded text.
+	-   Additional credential values, i.e Telegram can be passed in via the command line.
+For more config options use the `python setup.py -h` flag.
-4. If you want notifications via Telegram, follow the steps [below](https://github.com/jjjchens235/bing-rewards#telegram-notification), else continue ahead
+5. If you want notifications via Telegram, follow the steps [below](https://github.com/jjjchens235/bing-rewards#telegram-notification), else continue ahead
-5. Create config file by running `python setup.py`.
-If you need to update your email or password, re-run this.
-	- Please note your email and password will be saved essentially as plain text (base64 encoded).
-If you prefer, leave the setup arguments blank and use the --email and --password command line arguments instead.
 6. You must have signed onto your account using this machine before.
 Open Chrome or Edge and visit https://login.live.com.
 The site may ask to send you a verification email or text.
 7. And you're all set!
 Run `python BingRewards/BingRewards.py` to start earning points.